 Your Canadian passport must have an expiry date that is no earlier than three months after your intended return date from Japan.
 If your passport is going to expire before then, you will need to reapply for a new one before you can submit your working holiday visa application.

 The Japan working holiday visa is only available to Canadian youth aged 18 to 30 inclusively.
 This age limit only applies to the timeframe that you submit your application, not when you are actually in Japan.
 This means you can submit your visa application up until your 31st birthday.
-However, we recommend leaving a buffer of at least a month buffer in case they require additional information from you or you get denied (may be able to reapply depending on the reason for rejection).
+However, we recommend leaving a buffer of at least a month in case they require additional information from you, or you get denied (you may be able to reapply depending on the reason for rejection).

 If you are granted the visa, you have up to one year to enter Japan before your visa becomes void.
-As long as have the visa before you turn 31, you can technically enter Japan after your 31st birthday and then stay for up to a year.
+As long as have the visa before you turn 31, you can enter Japan after your 31st birthday and then stay for up to a year.

 This visa is primarily for Canadians intending to travel to Japan and take on casual/temporary jobs in order to supplement their travel funds.
-If your sole purpose for going to Japan is to work you will need to apply for a work visa and get sponsored by your employer in Japan).
+If your sole purpose for going to Japan is to work, then you will need to apply for a work visa and get sponsored by your employer in Japan).